TexasInstruments/edgeai-tensorlab/README.md

 ### Enabling optional components

-In setup_all.sh, there are flags to enable additional models
+In setup_all.sh, there are flags to enable additional models:

-PLUGINS_ENABLE_GPL: Setting this to 1 during setup adds support for YOLOv5 ti_lite models using the repository [edgeai-yolov5](https://github.com/TexasInstruments/edgeai-yolov5) .

 PLUGINS_ENABLE_EXTRA: Setting this to 1 during setup enables additional models.